 5. Restatement (Third) Trusts, Section 90 cmt h(2)

 6. Mark Carhart, “On Persistence in Mutual Fund Performance, Journal of Finance, 52, 57-82.

 7. Roger M. Edelen, Richard B. Evans, and Gregory B. Kadlec, “Scale Effects in Mutual Fund Performance: The Role of Tradings Costs,” available at http://www.ssrn.com/abstract=951367

 8. Uniform Prudent Investor Act (UPIA), Section 7, comment

 Copyright © 2017 The Watkins Law Firm.
 All rights reserved.

-This article is for informational purposes only, and is not designed or intended to provide legal, investment, or other professional advice since such advice always requires consideration of individual circumstances.
+This article is neither designed nor intended to provide legal, investment, or other professional advice since such advice always requires consideration of individual circumstances.
 If legal, investment, or other professional assistance is needed, the services of an attorney or other professional advisor should be sought.